webdevjeffus/phase-0/week-4/errors.md

   puts "#{lie}, #{name}!"
 end

-cartmans_lie('A meteor the size of the earth is about to hit Wyoming!', 'Butters')
+cartmans_lie('A meteor the size of the earth is about to hit Wyoming!')
 ```

 _1. What is the line number where the error occurs?_